Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.2.7 : Happy new year and Thank you all for your support.
+* Updated dependency digital-invoice dependency
-= 0.2.6 : Fix bad escaping in delivery address.
+* Pdf Invoice : Show date_modified when order is not paid = 0.2.6 : Fix bad escaping in delivery address.
-= 0.2.5 : PDF Invoice, added missing customer info
+= 0.2.5 : PDF Invoice Enhancements and Compatibility Fixes
-* Pdf Invoice now displays extensive billing and shipping information (company name, address line 1, address line 2, city, postal code, state, country)
+* PDF Invoice now displays extensive billing and shipping information (company name, address line 1, address line 2, city, postal code, state, country)
-* Fixed compatibility with OceanWp theme.
+* Fixed compatibility with OceanWP theme
-* Updated tested Wordpress and WooCommerce up to version.
-= 0.2.4 : Welcome to the spanish translation
+* Updated WordPress and WooCommerce compatibility to latest versions = 0.2.4 : Welcome to the spanish translation
 * Added the possiblity to set a company name different than the shop name.
 * Added spanish translation